wisdomch15/wisdomch15.github.io/pincontest.md

 ![image](pct7.jpg)

 ### Step 3:
-I listen for icmp packets on one VM while i use the other VM ping it.
+I listen for icmp packets on one VM while i use the other VM to ping it.
 ![image](pct8.jpg)
 ![image](pct9.jpg)